-Parking Structure Restoration
+Parking Garage Restoration and Inspection

 Water is the number one cause of parking structure degradation.
 All parking structures have a concrete surface reinforced with steel reinforcement (rebar) or steel pre-stressed or post-tensioned strands.
 If moisture and oxygen reach the level of reinforcement, corrosion occurs causing expansion of the parent metal.
-This corrosion is also fueled by chloride ions (de-icing salts or salt air) that penetrate the concrete, and a process called carbonation which changes the pH of the concrete which reduces concretes natural protection against corrosion.
+This corrosion is also fueled by chloride ions (de-icing salts or salt air) that penetrate the concrete, and a process called carbonation which changes the pH of the concrete, reducing concrete's natural protection against corrosion.

 For precast parking structures, the number two cause of deterioration is thermal expansion and contraction.
 Like expanding rust, there is no stopping this movement that is inherent in precast parking structures.
 Precast structures are formed, pre-stressed, and cast off-site in a precast plant.
 The precast pieces are also cast with steel embedments that are either welded together in the field or used for bearing on bearing pads that allow for thermal expansion and contraction.
 The bearing pads wear out resulting in restraint to this movement that causes cracks and spalls in the precast.

 A routine maintenance program should include annual wash-downs observed by a restoration engineer followed by low cost remedial repairs.
 Every 5 years or so, a restoration engineer should perform a more thorough condition assessment or check-up.
 This assessment should include state-of-art sounding for future spalls as well as chloride and carbonation testing to predict the remaining life of the structure without taking additional steps to prolong the life.

 Our parking consultant is recognized internationally as an expert on parking structure planning, design, and operation.
 He is also available to assist with parking studies, capital assessments and management plans.
 Our restoration contractor provides us with real time cost data which allows our estimates to be within 5% to 10% of actual costs.
 This is important as no one likes surprises especially when it comes to budget.
 In order to control costs while performing thorough condition assessments, we self-perform the state-of-the-art sounding, chloride and carbonation testing.
-With our resident engineer services, you can rest assured that all your deficiencies will be identified and fixed the correctly the first time.
-And lastly, IEI routinely serves as structural engineer and building envelope consultant on a wide range of building types.
-This allows IEI to bring innovative solutions to your parking structure restoration project that have been time tested in other markets.
+With our resident engineer services, you can rest assured that all your deficiencies will be identified and fixed correctly the first time.
+Lastly, IEI routinely serves as structural engineer and building envelope consultant on a wide range of building types.
+This allows IEI to bring innovative solutions to your parking structure restoration project that have been time-tested in other markets.